-Metro Cities supports allowing the Council to utilize the SAC 'transfer' mechanism provided for in state statute when the SAC reserve fund is inadequate to meet debt service obligations.
+Metro Cities supports allowing the Council to utilize a SAC 'transfer' mechanism when the SAC reserve fund is inadequate to meet debt service obligations.
 Any use of the transfer mechanism must be done so within parameters prescribed by state law and with appropriate notification and processes to allow local official input and should include a timely 'shift back' of any funds that were transferred from the wastewater fund to the SAC reserve fund.
 Efforts should be made to avoid increasing the municipal wastewater charge in use of the transfer mechanism.